sanette/rename_by_content/README.md

                               [--output OUTPUT]
                               [--log LOG]
                               [--ocrdir OCRDIR]
+                              [--force_pdf_ocr]
                               files [files ...]
 ```

 Search for a title and a date for all `files`, and copy the renamed
 files in `OUTPUT`.
-Inside the `OUTPUT` dir, paths have the form
+Inside the `OUTPUT` dir, paths will have the form
 `year/month/name_of_file.ext`.
 For instance `2018/02/example.pdf`.
 By
 default, the `OUTPUT` directory is called `output`.
+You may use RBC
+several times with the same output dir: existing files in `OUTPUT`
+will *not* be overwritten: in case of conflict, a number will be
+appended to new files to distinguish them from existing ones.

-The name is misleading, it actually _copies_ the files in the `OUTPUT`
+_Notice:_ The name RBC is misleading, this programm actually _copies_
-directory.
-The original files are not affected (apart from being read,
+the files in the `OUTPUT` directory.
+The original files are not
-of course).
+affected (apart from being read, of course).

 * `files` can be the path of a single file, or a shell syntax of the
   form `dir/*` if you want to treat all files in the `dir` directory.